prettydiff/wisdom/fragility.md

 ## Trust
 The enemy of fragility is trust.
-Trust means empowering your people to be more than they currently are, which may result in a failure.
+Trust means empowering your people to be more than they currently are, which may result in a task failure.
 This requires mentorship on the part of a leader and a bit of bravery on the part of the subordinate.
-Good leaders seek to reassure their people to properly evaluate risks and take minor risks.
+Good leaders seek to reassure their people to properly evaluate risk conditions and take minor risks.
 That also means that good leaders provide a safe working environment where people know they have the support to do their best when evaluating risk.
-People not capable of accepting or extending trust must be identified as a potential of toxicity.
+People not capable of accepting or extending trust must be identified as a potential point of toxicity.

 ## Becoming Less Fragile
 To be less fragile a person must invest in honesty as deep internalizing emotional quality.